feyeandal/feye.website/data/blog/testing-insta360-for-mapillary.md

 ### 1. Beta Uploader Quirks

 I began testing my Insta360 camera at my university, UP Diliman, in preparation for my trip to Leyte for the UpSkilling Series.
 I decided to mount the device in my bag and walked around the campus while capturing images.
-However, when I tried to upload the MP4 and GPS tracks from Insta360 Studio using the beta uploader, I faced an error that left me feeling frustrated.
-Fortunately, this frustration dissipated when I reached out to Said from Mapillary, who provided a version of the uploader that worked seamlessly with my data.
+However, when I tried to upload the MP4 and GPS tracks from Insta360 Studio using the beta uploader, I faced an error.
+Fortunately, this frustration dissipated when I reached out to [Said](https://twitter.com/asturksever) from Mapillary/Meta, who provided a version of the uploader that worked seamlessly with my data.

 **In the context of the beta uploader, it offers support for Insta360 timelapse videos.
 This means it allows you to upload and synchronize both GPX and MP4 files through Mapillary.**